-As of March 31, 2020 and December 31, 2019, the Company did not have any financial and nonfinancial assets or liabilities required to be recorded at fair value on a recurring basis.
+As of June 30, 2020, the Company did not have any financial liabilities or nonfinancial assets or liabilities required to be recorded at fair value on a recurring basis.
+As of December 31, 2019, the Company did not have any financial and nonfinancial assets or liabilities required to be recorded at fair value on a recurring basis.